JeffRisberg/TestContainers01/README.md

 This is also a test of using webhooks between GitHub and Jenkins.

-Updated the webhook in late September 2020.
+Updated the webhook in September 2020.